 Their Kawarau Bridge bungy site is the most inclusive, with accessible parking, bathrooms, and lift access.
 The outdoor deck overlooking the gorge is also wheelchair accessible, and the AJ Hackett team are always happy to help people get a great view of the action.
 If you’re keen to jump, they welcome folks with all access needs and can help you to the jump platform if you need support.

-AJ Hackett also welcome intrepid jumpers with access needs to New Zealand’s highest bungy, the Nevis.
+AJ Hackett also welcomes intrepid adventurers with access needs to the Nevis Swing, a giant swing with an impressive 300m arc, sure to deliver scream-inducing adrenaline.
 However, their transport to the Nevis isn’t fully accessible, so if you have a mobility impairment, bring a friend to help you in and out of the bus.

 Because of the adventurous nature of AJ Hackett activities, they do have a few safety requirements and restrictions, so check out their terms and conditions, or give their crew a call to talk about your access needs.